cewing/training.python_web/source/main/outline.rst

 them pass.

 By the end of the session, you'll have a fully functional wiki you can play with.
-Maybe you'll use it to track the information you leared about Python Web Development.
+Maybe you'll use it to track the information you learned about Python Web Development.

 `Lecture Slides <presentations/session10.html>`_